 News

-Electricity supply in "serious situation" - CEO of backup power plant sounds alarm
+Electricity supply in "serious situation" - CEO of reserve power plant alarms

 June 1, 2022

-The Karlhamn power plant is producing more than it has for a long time.
+Karlshamnsverket produces more than in a long time.
 Photo: Wikipedia

-The Karlhamn power plant is producing more than it has for a long time.
+Karlshamnsverket produces more than in a long time.
 Photo: Wikipedia

-The oil-fired Karlshamn power plant has been busy balancing the deficiencies in the country's electricity grid.
-Now the CEO of the Reserve Power Plant is warning that the situation for the Swedish electricity supply is "very serious".
+The oil-fired Karlshamnsverken has had great activity to balance out the shortcomings in the country's electricity grid.
+Now, the CEO of the Reserve Power Plant is alarming that the situation for Swedish electricity supply is "very serious".

-So far this year alone, 50 GWh of electricity has been produced at the Karlhamn plant.
-It is an oil-fired backup power plant that has much higher production than normal due to the continued high electricity prices, especially in the southern parts of the country.
-The Karlhamn plant has been playing an increasingly important role in securing electricity supplies in recent years - last year it produced electricity for more hours than in the last ten years combined, writes DI in an article.
+So far, 50 GWh of electricity has been produced this year alone at Karlshamnsverket.
+It is an oil-fired reserve power plant that has much higher production than normal due to the continued high electricity prices, especially in the southern parts of the country.
+Karlshamnsverket has in recent years played an increasingly important role in ensuring the electricity supply - last year, electricity was produced for more hours than in the last ten years combined, writes DI in an article.

-In the article, the power plant's CEO Henrik Svensson makes a strong statement and issues clear calls to the country's decision-makers.
+In the article, the power plant's CEO Henrik Svensson now speaks out strongly and directs clear appeals to the country's decision-makers.

-- The Karlshamn power plant is the last lifeline for the electricity supply.
-And as we see it, the situation is very serious in southern Sweden with a supply situation that does not meet the legal requirements and that should be addressed primarily by politicians as soon as possible, he says.
+– Karlshamnsverket is the last lifeline for the electricity supply.
+And as we see it, the situation is very serious in southern Sweden with a supply situation that does not live up to the legal requirements and which should be addressed by primarily the politicians as soon as possible, he says.

 "Very concerned"

-The power plant is over 50 years old and has attracted a lot of media attention as the burning of fossil oil contradicts the country's climate goals.
-He says long-term measures are needed to rebalance the grid.
+The power plant is over 50 years old and has received great media attention as the combustion of fossil oil contradicts the country's climate goals.
+He believes that long-term measures are needed to restore balance in the electricity grid.

-- For us, it's a double bottom line.
-On the one hand, we are proud to be able to contribute to the security of electricity supply, given the severity of the consequences of major disruptions in the electricity supply.
-But at the same time we are very concerned because our increased production is a symptom that the electricity system is not in good shape," says Henrik Svensson.
+– For our part, it is double-edged.
+On the one hand, we are proud to be able to contribute to ensuring the electricity supply, given how serious the consequences are of major disruptions in the electricity supply.
+But at the same time, we are very concerned because our increased production is a symptom that the electricity system is not in good condition, says Henrik Svensson.

 Back to News